keflavich/cube-line-extractor/README.md

 ## Masking

-* [optional] Use ds9 regions to select spatial regions to process
+* [optional] Use ds9 regions to select spatial regions to process (This should not be used, since it is not supported in later steps)

-* Create a PPV Mask Cube based on a bright line.
+* Create a cutout cube `cutoutcube` based on a bright line.
   - [optional] Select only positive values
   - Select a subset of the cube at +/- `velocity_half_range` from the central velocity `vz`